Dick Groat: Trade to the Cardinals

 While Groat produced a career-high 73 RBI in his Cardinals debut, manager Johnny Keane became convinced that he could be even more valuable as a run-producer.
 The veteran batted either third, fifth or sixth in the order on a regular basis in the 1964 season, when he drove in 70 runs.
-He hit .292, played consistent defense and continued to mentor younger teammates in a leadership role, as the Cardinals captured their first NL pennant in 18 years.
+He hit .292, played consistent defense, and continued to mentor younger teammates in a leadership role, as the Cardinals captured their first NL pennant in 18 years.
 He earned the final All-Star selection of his career and led the league in assists and double plays once again.

 1964 World Series

-For the second time in five years, Groat played against the Yankees in the World Series, this time as a member of the Cardinals.
-And once again, his team prevailed in seven games.

-In the crucial fourth game, Groat was involved in one of the turning points in the series.
+In the fourth game of the World Series, Groat was involved in one of the turning points in the series.
 The Cardinals trailed 3–0 in the sixth inning and were on the verge of a 3–1 deficit in the series.
-With two runners on base, he hit a ground ball to second baseman Bobby Richardson, who made an errant relay toss near the bag to load the bases.
+With two runners on base, he hit a ground ball to second baseman Bobby Richardson, who fumbled a relay toss near the bag to load the bases.
 Ken Boyer followed with a grand slam home run that held up for a 4–3 victory.
 Three innings earlier, Groat tagged out Mickey Mantle on a pickoff play that thwarted a two-on, two-out threat.

 Groat reached base on a fielder's choice groundout and scored on Tim McCarver's three-run homer in the 10th inning of Game 5, which saw the Cardinals score a 5–2 victory.
 He had an RBI groundout in the 7–5 win in the Game 7 clincher.

 Final years

 Statistically, the 1965 season was the worst for Groat as a regular in his career.
-Afterward, as part of a six-player transaction, he was traded with catcher Bob Uecker and first baseman Bill White to the Phillies, whose manager Gene Mauch had been impressed by his skills and leadership for years.
+Afterward, as part of a six-player transaction, he was traded with catcher Bob Uecker and first baseman Bill White to the Philadelphia Phillies, whose manager Gene Mauch had been impressed by his skills and leadership for years.
 Groat hit .265 in his only full season with the team, after which his contract was sold to the San Francisco Giants in June of the following year.
 He spent the final months of the 1967 season mostly as a late-inning defensive replacement and pinch-hitter before he announced his retirement.

 In his career, Groat totaled 829 runs scored, 707 runs batted in, 352 doubles, 67 triples and 39 home runs in 1,929 games.
 He helped turn 1,237 double plays at shortstop, the 14th most at the position in MLB history.